Different Types of Hosting

 This type of web hosting is a great place to start.
 Among other types of hosting plans, it’s the one that most people will be familiar with.
 It’s called shared hosting because your data (website files, databases, emails etc.) are stored on a powerful server along with other customers’.
 It is suitable for absolute beginners.

-With our shared hosting servers, we use Dell hardware and all servers are equipped with Dual Power Supplies, Dual Processors and 10K SAS Enterprise hot swap hard drives in a RAID10 configuration.
+On our shared servers, we use Dell hardware and all servers are equipped with Dual Power Supplies, Dual Processors and 10K SAS Enterprise hot swap hard drives in a RAID10 configuration.
 This means that redundancy is built in to our servers to ensure maximum uptime.

-See the following infographic listing the different types of web hosting based on knowledge, budget and requirements.
+See the following infographic listing the different types of hosting based on knowledge, budget and requirements.

 With SSD drives there are no moving parts, unlike traditional hard drives.
 They are electronic devices and they are extremely quick and reliable so there are some serious advantages with SSD hosting.
 In this type of hosting, we restrict the number of domains on one server to ensure the highest possible level of service.